Honors & Awards

 McQuitty was ranked as the No. 1 player in Missouri by ESPN and the second-ranked player in the state in the 247 composite rankings.
 He was listed among the top 50 receivers in the country by every recruiting service and was listed as the nation’s No. 300 overall prospect in the 247 composite rankings.
 McQuitty only visited Nebraska, but had multiple offers, including Michigan, Missouri, Iowa and Iowa State.

 Jaevon was born on July 16, 1999, and is the son of James McQuitty and Sonya Johnson.
-He has not declared a major but did earn a spot on the Nebraska Scholar-Athlete Honor Roll in his first semester on campus.
+He has not declared a major but did earn two spots on the Nebraska Scholar-Athlete Honor Roll.
 He volunteered his time with Be the Match.